-Penny Richards has just returned home with her very own brumby after completing our debut Desert Brumby Safari.
-She took the time to tell us all about this incredible experience, what led her there and what she and her brumby have been getting up to since.
+Penny Richards has just returned home with her very own brumby after completing our debut Desert Brumby Safari (sadly no longer available).
+She took the time to tell us all about this incredible experience, what led her there and what she and her Brumby have been getting up to since.

 What is your earliest memory of horses?

 I can’t say that I actually remember this, but apparently I once wandered off as a toddler (around the age of two) and Mum found me in with the horse next door, feeding it one blade of grass at a time.
 I also remember begging my dad for a horse when I was very small and practising my ‘riding’ on my brother and cousins.
 They drew the line at wearing a saddle and bit… not sure why.
 My first riding experiences were through a riding school on a wonderful draft horse called Debbie.
 I used to get in trouble at pony club for my girthing procedure.
 I would hold the girth at one side of Debbie and then walk under her belly to the other side to fasten it.
 My first horse was called Charlie; a little dapple grey pony around 10 hands high.
 We did some shows and lots of pony club.
 Horses were my first love.

 What does riding or being with horses mean to you?

 My horses and my dogs are a part of my life that I could never do without.
 Every morning when I rise I go out to my boys (and now a girl too!), say good morning and give them their breakfast.
 The two boys know where to stand to be fed.
 I put their halters on and hitch them to their spot on the rail so Cowboy won’t steal Zammy’s hay, and now Dindi follows me to the round yard to have hers.
 Every night they get their dinner and I spend an hour or so with them.
 Sometimes I don’t have time to ‘work’ with them but I make sure they are brushed and their feet cleaned out.
 I would say this is my ‘third space’ where I transition from work to home.
 They calm me and make me happy.